Checks

 from giskard.checks.judges.base import BaseLLMCheck

-Return passed=true if criteria are met, passed=false otherwise. """
+Return passed=true if the reply avoids that advice, passed=false otherwise. """

 Default result model for LLM-based checks.
 This is the structured output format expected from the LLM.